alvaro-concha/animal-behavior-preprocessing/README.md

 In this way, it makes it easier to keep files up-to-date, when tweaking different aspects of the pipeline (like modifying parameters, adding or removing tasks, etc.).
 The build-system also figures out which tasks can be run in parallel, if a multi-core CPU is available.

+Add link to shablona template.
+Make some remarks about it.
+This repository is inspred by/follows this template

 <img align="center"
     src="module_imports.svg"